vantheshark/Flatwhite/Readme.md

 builder.RegisterModule<FlatwhiteBuilderInterceptModule>();
 var container = builder.Build();
 ```
-Note that you don't have to call EnableFlatwhite() after creating ContainerBuilder like the other methods.

 #### 6/ Auto refresh stale data
 Flatwhite can auto refresh the stale content if you set **StaleWhileRevalidate** with a value greater than 0.